-The energy resolution (here taken to mean the full width at half maximum [FWHM] of a narrow spectral line) of ACIS varies roughly as the square root of the energy, and
+The energy resolution (here taken to mean the full width at half maximum [FWHM]

 Figure 6.9: We plot energy resolution (FWHM in eV) vs row number (CHIPY) for several cases.
 At the top, we show Aluminum K-alpha (1.49 keV), while the bottom plot is for Manganese K-alpha (5.9 keV).
 In each panel, the data points represent the response of the I3 chip (upper curve, without CTI correction; lower curve, with CTI correction), while the lines represent the response of S3.
 Data were taken from May through July of 2009, on I3 node 3, and S3 node 0 (where the aimpoints are).
 Nominal aim points are given in chip coordinates in tables 6.4 and 6.5.